-Objective 1 - Implementation Plan Item Action Timing A weed disposal program with free (or reduced) tipping fees Rate discounts or other incentives for creating wildlife friendly gardens Investigate Investigate incentive-based programs in other Councils and then gauge how a similar model may work in Monash next 12 months 1.6 Provide biodiversity information to the community that is engaging and easy to access Develop more web-based information, photos and maps on Council's website including indigenous flora, fauna and weed identification and an interactive biodiversity atlas.
+- Timine Item Action Timing 1.1 Promote more biodiversity themed events, activities and working bees to encourage greater community opportunities.
+Ongoing 1.2 Investigate a range of incentives for landowners and consider other models adopted by Councils in the eastern region for both weed eradication and creation of new habitats on private land.
+2019/2020 1.3 Develop and enhance programs with schools, early learning centres and community groups to initiate improvements in biodiversity on Council reserves or on school grounds, especially those next to existing bushland.
+Build on the current Gardens for Wildlife program and Planting on Nature strip guidelines.
+2019 - Education on the value of trees in the urban environment.
+1.4 Investigate opportunities for new 'Bush Kinders', through engagement with Bush Kinder service providers, gauge the level of local interest and potentially allocate a reserve space for Bush Kinder sessions.
+2019/2020 1.5 Investigate the introduction of Community Incentive Schemes including: 2019-2021 - A weed disposal program with free (or reduced) tipping fees. - Rate discounts or other incentives for creating wildlife friendly gardens. - Arborist support to retain trees for vulnerable residents. - Review incentive-based programs in other Councils and then gauge how a similar model may work in Monash.
+1.6 Provide biodiversity information to the community that is engaging and easy to access.
+2019 Update the website with a dedicated space for biodiversity information.
+Build web-based information, photos and maps on Council's website including maps, natural history of Monash, and lists of indigenous flora and fauna, guidance on planting in private land, and weed identification and an interactive biodiversity atlas.
 Provide information to assist the community to better understand the difference between native, indigenous, exotic and weed species and their impact on the local biodiversity.
-Create a biodiversity@monash.vic.gov.au email address, for residents to provide a feedback and information loop between Council and the community Develop program in the next 12 months Provide information on local indigenous nurseries that are open to the public Consider mail-outs with specific biodiversity information for residential properties adjoining reserves Define the personal benefits of biodiversity and the value of bush land to the broader community through online and hard copy communications 1.8 Encourage Community to be involved in Citizen Science Contributions Citizen Science tools can be used to educate and encourage the community to contribute data to monitor local biodiversity: examples include Climate Watch sites, Backyard bird counts, Frog and Bat Censuses11 Investigate options in the next 12 months
+This may be supported by social media or online Gardens for Wildlife information.
+Create a biodiversity@monash.vic.gov.au email address, for residents to provide a feedback and information loop between Council and the community.
+Provide information on local indigenous nurseries that are available to the public (such as in the Monash Gardens for Wildlife booklet or articles in local newspaper).
+Consider mail-outs with specific biodiversity information for residential properties adjoining reserves.
+Define the personal benefits of biodiversity and the value of bush land to the broader community through online and hard copy communications and fact sheets.
+1.7 Encourage Community to be involved in Citizen Science Contributions 2019-2020 1.8 Facilitate and support the creation of new Friends Groups or community groups to support action on the ground (Skink Link or Green Shoots) to create interest in urban bushland and biodiversity.
+2019-2020